In grades K-12 grade, who has completed the admissions requirements and who in the opinion of the Co 2025

 1. Click ‘Get Form’ to open it in our editor.

 2. Begin with Part I: K-12 Student Personal Information.
-Fill in your full name, current grade, birth date, address, email, telephone number, social security number, and student ID number.
+Fill in your name, current grade, birth date, address, email, telephone number, social security number, and student ID.
+Ensure all information is accurate.

-3. In Part II: College Enrollment Information, indicate the college (Los Angeles Trade Tech College) and select the term you wish to enroll in.
-Specify your enrollment status as part-time or full-time and list the courses you intend to take.
+3. In Part II: College Enrollment Information, select the college and term you wish to enroll in.
+Indicate your enrollment status (part-time or full-time) and list the courses you intend to take by entering the course subject and class numbers.

 4. For Part III: School Information, a K-12 school official must complete this section.
-They will need to provide their printed name, title, signature, school name, and contact information.
+They will provide their recommendation for the courses listed above and certify that no equivalent courses are available at your school if applicable.

 Start using our platform today to easily fill out your admission form for free!